syedumar97/Projects.I.Have.Done/README.md

  - ***[Firebot](https://github.com/syedumar97/Projects.I.Have.Done/blob/master/Firebot.java):*** Rural firefighters continually backburn bushland in a controlled manner to reduce the risk of hazardous bushfires.
 In this assignment you will implement a simulation of a controlled burn within a region of land.
 Trees of varying heights are scattered throughout the region and fires are started at particular locations.
 The simulation operates on a daily time schedule where the fire spreads to neighbouring trees as each day passes according to the wind direction.
  *Note:* Contains class files [`Simulation.java`](https://github.com/syedumar97/Projects.I.Have.Done/blob/master/Simulation.java), [`Tree.java`](https://github.com/syedumar97/Projects.I.Have.Done/blob/master/Tree.java) and [`Perlin.java`](https://github.com/syedumar97/Projects.I.Have.Done/blob/master/Perlin.java)(This file was provided by the School of IT and is not my work).

 ---

+ ## Home Projects

+ ### Aiport Management System
+Made this project at the same time as I visited Sydney for the first time.
+This project is a command-line C++ project which simulates a regular Airport airplane traffic management system.
+ * Displays departures and Arrivals.
+ * Implemented a User management system where only registered users/Admins can log on.
+ * Admins can change times of the flights.
+ * Seamless navigation throuhout the app.
+ * In-built powerful search.

+The app runs when you put [`main.cpp`](https://github.com/syedumar97/Projects.I.Have.Done/blob/master/main.cpp), [`Arrivals.txt`](https://github.com/syedumar97/Projects.I.Have.Done/blob/master/Arrivals.txt), [`Departures.txt`](https://github.com/syedumar97/Projects.I.Have.Done/blob/master/Departures.txt), [`Passwords.txt`](https://github.com/syedumar97/Projects.I.Have.Done/blob/master/Passwords.txt) and [`ClearScreen.h`](https://github.com/syedumar97/Projects.I.Have.Done/blob/master/ClearScreen.h) in the same folder.
+You also need to compile [`main.cpp`](https://github.com/syedumar97/Projects.I.Have.Done/blob/master/main.cpp) from a compatible C++ compiler.

+---
    **That's all there is for now! :)**
    **[Click me](https://github.com/syedumar97/Projects.I.Have.Done#projectsihavedone) to go top of this page.**